Capital One's Free Credit Tracker Tool

 Capital One will join some of the largest U.S. credit card issuers in providing a free way for customers to keep an eye on their credit profiles.
 Already available through one of its credit cards, the company will expand access to its Credit Tracker tool to all Capital One personal credit cards.

 The new Credit Tracker tool available in 2016 will no longer be powered by Credit Karma, but it will offer many of the same features.

 “These features will help customers more fully understand their credit standing, and provide actionable insights on ways to maintain and improve it,” said Sukhi Sahni, a Capital One spokesperson.

 Free Credit Scores

-In is in Capital One’s plans to launch the Credit Tracker tool for all Capital One consumer credit cards within the next few weeks.
-It will be accessible through online banking and Capital One’s mobile banking applications.
+Capital One launched the Credit Tracker tool for all Capital One consumer credit cards in early 2014.
+It is accessible through online banking and Capital One's mobile banking applications.
 The tool will not yet be available to store-issued and partnered Capital One credit cards.
 “We will be working on making it available to all customers over time,” Sahni said.

 The decision to offer the free credit-tracking tool comes alongside the call for the entire credit card industry to provide free access to consumer credit scores.